Dynamic QoS-Aware Traffic Planning for Time-Triggered Flows in the Real-time Data Plane: System Model

-A flow configuration is one assignment of values to the phase and route of a flow.
-Since a continuous time variable \(\phi\) yields infinitely many flow configurations, we make some practical assumptions: As proposed in~\cite{falkTimeTriggeredTrafficPlanning2020}, we use discrete time with appropriately mapped granularity, e.g., with \SI{1}{\micro\second} resolution.
-Secondly, we also restrict the routing options to a set of candidate paths.
-Each candidate path must not only be loop-free, but is also restricted in length by the end-to-end delay constraint for each flow.
-We explain in Sec.~\ref{sec:zero-queuing} that zero-queuing provides a simple relation between path length and end-to-end delay \(t_\text{e2e}\).
-Depending on the scenario, e.g., highly meshed network and \enquote{large} end-to-end delay bounds, we might still end up with impractical many candidate paths.
-Therefore, we also upper-bound the number of candidate paths.
-Upon receiving a request to add a flow, the planner then once computes a set of candidate paths for that flow, and assigns a path identifier \(\pi\) to each candidate path of the flow.
-In our case, the planner uses Yen's k-shortest path algorithm~\cite{yenFindingShortestLoopless1971} to compute the candidate paths.
-Hence, we can define a flow configuration with a tuple of integers from a finite set. \begin{definition}[Flow Configuration] The tuple \((f,\phi,\pi)\) represents a flow configuration. \end{definition} Remember, offensive planning allows reconfiguring active flows while a new plan is established.
+Remember, offensive planning allows for the reconfiguration of active flows while a new plan is established.
 Consequently, a flow may have different configurations over time.
 The notion config(\(f,p\)) identifies the configuration of flow \(f\) while \(p\) is valid.
 If the planner decides to reconfigure \(f\) in a succeeding plan \(p'\), then \(\operatorname{config}(f,p) \neq \operatorname{config}(f,p')\).
 We say that each reconfiguration of a flow generates a new version of this flow, where each version exists as long as the corresponding plan is valid.
 To be able to distinguish the various flow versions, we will use the notion \(\langle f,p \rangle\), where flow \(f\) is associated with plan \(p\), i.e., config(\(f,p\)) is the configuration of \(\langle f,p \rangle\).